Title: I Believe In A Thing Called Love

 Luca Dracos, an artist – a really talented one – and Desi’s love interest.
 Desi seeing him hot is something I failed to feel, see and understand.
 Yes, I agree that he’s cool just like what Desi was always saying but I failed to be as in love with him as Desi did.

 I love the friendship portrayed in this book.
-A Korean-American, a bisexual, and a Brown straight guy.
+A Korean-American, a Mexican-American bisexual woman, and a Brown straight guy.
 Desi, Fiona and Wes.
 They are just friendship goals for me.
 They just have that strong, honest friendship.
 When someone did something embarrassing, they’ll laugh at that friend, when someone did something stupid they’ll get mad and scold that friend, when someone needs a slap just for him/her to realize things they will just for this friend to wake up, but when someone needs help and support no matter what it takes they’ll help and support that friend.
 No matter what.
 And most specially, I loved the banter and puns they brought in this book.
 They’re mainly the ones who kept me entertained.

 There is a healthy relationship between Desi and her father while Luca and his father’s relationship is the opposite.
 I really loved the daughter-father relationship of Desi and her father.
 Despite being incomplete because of Desi’s mother’s death, Desi and her father managed to got up and made each other feel like they’re complete.
 Desi’s father had a really though time.
 But he recovered.
 And that made their relationship stronger.
 They were like a team who supports and care for each other.
 It’s just a very lovely thing to see and it was a reminder that yes, a loss especially if it’s your mother is beyond painful but you who are still alive need to get up and live.
 Continue your life.
 While even though Luca and her father’s relationship is the opposite of Desi and her father’s, I saw how their relationship had progress, all with the help of Desi – which leaves us a message that a bad son-father relationship can still be fixed and so does his relationship with his stepmother.
 And it’s never too late.